Cricket Hill Garden

 Plant size: Grafted tree, 24" with strong central leader.

-When we ship: Available for FALL 2019 shipping.
+When we ship: Available for LATE SUMMER and FALL 2021 shipping.

 Shipping restrictions: Cannot ship to Canada.